BLUE HORIZON 1261

 "Forty-five thousand credits!"
 Jiro exclaimed, tightening his grip on Merlin's arm.

 The vixen raised an eyebrow.
 "Fifty thousand is a fair standard fee to deliver goods from one star system to another," she informed him, "but I offered a five thousand credit discount since we're a fledgling business.
-I don't know how much down-time you plan to have between jobs, but while we'll be on Kantus, I've already lined up another job, shipping food goods to the fishing colonies on Crescentis.
+I don't know how much down-time you plan to have between jobs, but while we're on Kantus we have another job shipping food goods to the fishing colonies on Crescentis.
 Same initial fee of forty-five thousand to get their business.
-I hope that's okay, Captain."
+I hope that's okay, Captain.”

 "You did it!" he exclaimed with glee.
 "You really did it!"